Philip Tomasino: Nashville Predators

-Tomasino was drafted by the Nashville Predators in the first round, 24th overall, at the 2019 NHL entry draft, held at Rogers Arena in Vancouver, British Columbia.
+Tomasino was selected by the Nashville Predators of the National Hockey League (NHL) in the first round, 24th overall, at the 2019 NHL entry draft, held at Rogers Arena in Vancouver, British Columbia.
 Tomasino was signed by the Predators to a three-year, entry-level contract on October 21, 2019.
+He joined the Predators' organization for the pandemic-shortened 2020–21 season and was assigned to the American Hockey League (AHL) affiliate Chicago Wolves.
+In 29 games with the Wolves, he scored 13 goals and 32 points.
+He was named to the AHL's 2021 All-Rookie Team.